-Owing to the exacting demands of the ceramic profession, relatively high standards of scholarship must be maintained.
-Students unable to meet these standards are dropped from the Gollege.
-However, every possible effort is made by the faculty to assist every student to meet these standards.
+Owing to the exacting demands of the ceramic profession, high standards of scholarship must be maintained.
+Students unable to meet these standards are dropped from the College.
 Instructors are available for private consultation and help, and the instructional work itself is supplemented by a system of faculty advising intended to help the student with all of his problems.